DexTheSillyCat/DTSCM/CONTRIBUTING.md

 ## Contributing

+*Any form of contributing (issues, pull requests, etc.) is greatly appreciated!*

 > [!TIP]
 > Hey!
 If you came here from the readme (to suggest features, enhancements, etc.), then read more of how to contribute!
 > Here are `2` ways to contribute: